zmcartor/homestead-guide/source/network/test-networks.rst

 A difficulty of "0x400" allows you to mine Ether very quickly on your private testnet chain.
 If you create your chain and start mining, you should have hundreds of Ether in a matter of minutes which is way more than enough to test transactions on your network.
 If you would still like to pre-allocate Ether to your account, you will need to:

-1. Create a new Ethereum account after you create your private chain
+1. Create a new Expanse account after you create your private chain
 2. Copy your new account address
 3. Add the following command to your Custom_Genesis.json file: